-Several books by late nineteenth century theosophists were included within the show.
+Several books by late-19th-century theosophists are included within the show.
 For these mystical dabblers, rhythm was key to new spiritual vistas, which could be reached by merging patterns of colour, music and choreography.
 It’s a belief that led to Rudolf Steiner’s eurythmy dance therapy, among others.
 The exhibition is animated by the same synesthetic impulse, and rhythm’s infectious, analogous proximity to other media.
-‘Calligraphy comes from architecture, architecture from harmony,’ states a narrator on a record playing in one room, Music for Words: Lessons and rhythms for typing (1959) released by typewriter company Olivetti.
-Lining several walls are collaged graphic scores by Gerhard Rühm, an image of charred feet interrupting a musical score in Lasst sie der prufung fruchte sehen (Grant that they bear the trial bravely, 1993), and Samson Young’s drawing series To Fanon (out of the water, out of itself) (2016) that attempt to illustrate sound.
+‘Calligraphy comes from architecture, architecture from harmony,’ states a narrator on a record playing in one room – Music for Words: Lessons and Rhythms for Typing (1959), released by typewriter company Olivetti.
+Lining several walls are collaged graphic scores by Gerhard Rühm, an image of charred feet interrupting a musical score in Lasst sie der prufung fruchte sehen (Grant that They Bear the Trial Bravely, 1993), and Samson Young’s drawing series ‘To Fanon (out of the water, out of itself)’ (2016) that attempt to illustrate sound.
 Years after the theosophists earlier in the show, Simone Forti’s notes on ‘dancing the news’ show how the urge to merge the senses never left – it just perhaps ditched religious rhetoric.

 and Freeway Fetishes (1979).
-Exoticist urges of anthropological method hung somewhat over the show, turning its potential critique of modernity into a formalised, universalizing museum of set knowledge of the past.
-Rhythm can’t be contained by the concept of the museum; for any attempt categorise its messy excess, its vibrations spill out.
-But in forgotten corners and chance connections, parts of ‘The Museum of Rhythm’ elicit that while we might not be able to rewind history, we can shake it off, remix it, and make of it an entirely new rhythm ourselves.
+Exoticist urges of anthropological method hang somewhat over the show, turning its potential critique of modernity into a formalized, universalising museum of set knowledge of the past.
+Rhythm can’t be contained by the concept of the museum; regardless of attempts to categorize its messy excess, its vibrations spill out.
+But, in forgotten corners and chance connections, parts of ‘The Museum of Rhythm’ elicit that, while we might not be able to rewind history, we can shake it off, remix it and make of it an entirely new rhythm ourselves.